jss367/jss367.github.io/_posts/2022-01-01-fastai-data-tutorial-image-classification.md

 ## DataLoaders

-Dataloader knows how to feed data into the model, such as batch size, transforms, etc. Creating `DataLoaders` from a `DataBlock` is trivially simple - all you do is pass a path.
+Because your `DataBlock` knows how to feed data into the model (i.e. it knows the batch size, transforms, etc.), creating `DataLoaders` from a `DataBlock` is trivially simple - all you do is pass a data source.
+This can be a path, a list of images, numpy arrays, or whatever else you want.
+It's whatever you want passed to the `get_items` function.

 ```python